Refrigeration using solar power

 They're known as garbanzo-beans, by the way in some parts of the world.

 Wean off plastic if you want your grandchildren to have a habitable world.
-Capturing solar power energy is another very significant step in protecting our environment; if Bernard Preston can do it, so could you.
+Capturing solar power energy is another very significant step in protecting our environment; if Bernard Preston has done it, so could you.

 Then you can run all your appliances like refrigeration using solar-power.